SAP-samples/kyma-runtime-extension-samples/faas-runtime-to-kyma-migration/README.md

 All the samples have the following common prerequisites:

 - SAP BTP, Kyma runtime instance
-- [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) configured to use the `KUBECONFIG` file downloaded from the Kyma runtime
+- [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) configured to use the `KUBECONFIG` file downloaded from Kyma runtime
 - [kyma CLI](https://github.com/kyma-project/cli)

 Individual samples may have additional prerequisites as they are based on services outside of Kyma runtime.